 - The tourism advisory support service is still available to you free of charge if you haven't taken up the offer yet.
 This service has now been extended to include a new phase of practical support designed to help you understand more about your digital ecosystem with the aim of lifting the level of digital capability for the tourism industry.
 Registrations for 2021 re-open on 25 February 2021.

 - It’s important to keep connected.
 As New Zealand’s response evolves we will keep you updated on our activity and support.
 We’ll be providing regular updates through Tourism News, please sign up to make sure you’re kept up to date.

-- COVID-19: Information for businesses is the government’s central resource to help businesses with updates about COVID-19 and guidance.
+- COVID-19: Information for businesses is the government’s central resource to help businesses with updates about COVID-19 and guidance, including Kiwi Business Boost.

-- Unite Against COVID-19 is the central place for information from the New Zealand Government about COVID-19, including information on financial support that is currently available and requirements for businesses at different alert levels.
+- Unite Against COVID-19 is the central place for information from the New Zealand Government about COVID-19, including the COVID-19 financial support tool and requirements for businesses at different alert levels.

-- The Reserve Bank has announced the mortgage deferral scheme is also being extended from its current end-date of 27 September, to 31 March 2021.
+- The Reserve Bank has announced the mortgage deferral scheme is also being extended to 31 March 2021.

 - The Ministry of Health provides the latest updates, information and advice on COVID-19, including public health guidelines for businesses and services.

 - Inland Revenue can help businesses understand the tax implications of these changes as a result of COVID-19.
 There's webinars and other information availble on their website including information on the Resurgence Support Payment announced 16 February 2021.

 - Go with Tourism has launched a free service to support tourism industry workers and businesses affected by COVID-19, through redeployment, guidance, advice, and educational pathways.

 - The Tourism Export Council of New Zealand (TEC) has developed a list of resources available to help their members, including the Inbound Tour Operator COVID-19 ready handbook.